 • … during their application / installation / use (e.g. cements, paints, dyes, cosmetics, nanocoatings)

-• … duringmachining (cutting, sanding, drilling, polishing, etc.) and/or repair of products containing them (automotive, construction, etc.)
+• … during machining (cutting, sanding, drilling, polishing, etc.) and/or repair of products containing them (automotive, construction, etc.).

-Painters and masons, hairdressers, health professionals, farmers, among others, handle products containing nanomaterials without their knowledge – due to the lack ofproduct labeling and information on safety data sheets(SDS) – and therefore without adequate protection!
+Painters and builders, hairdressers, health professionals, farmers, among others, unknowingly handle products containing nanomaterials due to the lack of product labeling and information on safety data sheets (SDS) – and therefore without adequate protection.

-Inform and train workers and their management
+Inform and train workers and their hierarchy

-Raising awareness of risks
+Raise awareness of risks

 • State control services (DREAL, DREETS, …)